prabhatkumar-debug/opencv/README.md

-# Face recognition attendance system
+# Face recognition attendance system BY:- ANKITA JAISWAL , PRABHAT KUMAR
 Face recognition-based attendance system is a process of recognizing the students face for taking attendance by using face biometrics based on high - definition monitor video and other information technology

 #What are the advantages of face recognition?